mmore500/dishtiny/README.md

-#  DEcentralized Selection for Hierarchical Transitions of INdividualitY
+#  DIstributed Selection for Hierarchical Transitions of INdividualitY

 ## Software Authorship